 During the 2007 Rugby World Cup they got a Tongan player to change his name to Paddy Power by deed poll.
 They then arranged for the entire Tongan team to dye their hair green before their match with England.
 The IRB stamped down and players removed the dye.

 Famously they also erected a 50ft Hollywood-style Paddy Power sign on the hillside overlooking Cheltenham racecourse.
-They did this during the 2010 Cheltenham Festival and were forced to remove it as they had no permission.
+Without permission during the 2010 Cheltenham Festival, they removed it.

-If you’re not phased by a little mischief, what are you waiting for?
+Don’t phased by a little mischief, what are you waiting for?
 Get the latest Paddy Power Promo Code here and sign up!
-There will never be a dull moment with this unique bookie experience.
+You’ll never experience a dull moment with this unique bookie experience.